Never Gonna Snow Again

 Never Gonna Snow Again (Śniegu już nigdy nie będzie) is a 2020 Polish-German comedy-drama film directed by Małgorzata Szumowska and Michał Englert.
 It stars Alec Utgoff, Maja Ostaszewska, Agata Kulesza, Weronika Rosati, Katarzyna Figura, Andrzej Chyra, Łukasz Simlat, and Krzysztof Czeczot.

 The film premiered at the 77th Venice International Film Festival, where it competed in the main competition.
 It was selected as the Polish entry for the Best International Feature Film at the 93rd Academy Awards, but failed to receive a nomination.
 It garnered seven Polish Film Award nominations, winning Best Cinematography.

 Plot

-While working as a masseur in a gated community in Poland, Zhenia, a Russian-speaking immigrant from the East unexpectedly builds a cult following.
+A young man named Zhenia crosses the border from Ukraine to Poland with a collapsible massage table under his arm and heads to the immigration office in Warsaw.
+There, he tells the officer he wants to live in Poland, takes the officer's head in his hands, and puts him in a trance, allowing him to stamp and sign his own residence permit.

+Zhenia moves into a Warsaw housing estate.
+He begins regularly visiting his upper-class clients in a gated community on the outskirts of the city, including the housewife Maria and the widow Ewa.
+A father with cancer, Marek Roznowski, also clings to Zhenia's healing hands in a last hope.
+Right after the father's death, Zhenia has sex with his widow.
+During a public magic show with her, he disappears without a trace.

+Despite their wealth, the residents of this gated community radiate an inner sadness.
+Zhenia often uses hypnosis and appears to have telekinetic abilities.
+In a flashback, the viewer learns that his mother, from Prypiat, died from the Chernobyl nuclear disaster, and he couldn't help her.
+It also becomes clear that the original film title refers to this disaster.
+At the end of the film, it snows.